 My current offerings are centered around somatic coaching and mind body coaching to improve persistent pain and other chronic symptoms, including, but not limited to, symptoms related to fibromyalgia, anxiety, depression, fatigue, IBS, headaches and migraines, and lyme disease.
-I also am co-founder of Pain Care Collective, an online yoga therapy studio specifically for those experiencing persistent pain, offering live and on demand classes to heal pain through the path of yoga.
+I also am co-founder of Pain Care Collective, an online yoga therapy studio created specifically for those experiencing persistent pain, offering live and on demand classes to heal pain through the path of yoga.

 2004 BA Exercise Physiology University of Colorado Boulder